 Allow me at this point to draw your attention to a point that has been very much in the foreground of our whole Schoenstatt history, our Family history.
 The first retreat course we held together concluded with a thought that recurred repeatedly in the following months: God has broken into our Family history!
 The breakthrough of the divine!
 Please do not forget that the great promise - I will prove this later - the greatest promise, was what the Council has given the Church and world.
-Trust in the breakthrough of the divine divine light!
+Trust in the breakthrough of the divine into the Church!
+Stand in divine light!